CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/admin-controls.md

 ## **Amplification Coefficient and Gamma**

-More informations about the parameters [here](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).
+More information about the parameters [here](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).

-The appropriate value for `A` and `gamma` is dependent upon the type of coin being used within the pool, and is subject to optimisation and pool-parameter update based on the market history of the trading pair.
+The appropriate value for `A` and `gamma` is dependent upon the type of coin being used within the pool, and is subject to optimization and pool-parameter update based on the market history of the trading pair.
 It is possible to modify the parameters for a pool after it has been deployed.
 However, it requires a vote within the Curve DAO and must reach a 15% quorum.

 ### `ramp_A_gamma`